Road rage ends in McKnight's death; criticism of case looms

 HARVEY, La.
 (AP) — A road rage incident possibly sparked by a driver cutting off another on a nearby bridge spiraled into a shooting that left an ex-NFL player dead, authorities said, amid criticism the shooter was allowed to go free.

 Joe McKnight, 28, was shot Thursday afternoon in Terrytown, across the Mississippi River from New Orleans.
-Authorities identified Ronald Gasser, 54, who stayed at the scene, as the shooter and released him overnight.
+Authorities identified Ronald Gasser, 54, as the shooter and released him overnight.

 At a news conference Friday, Jefferson Parish Sheriff Newell Normand said the altercation started on a nearby bridge and proceeded into the New Orleans suburb.